luigi-colella/cocktail-menu/README.md

 # Navigate into the project folder
 cd cocktail-menu

-# Generate the .env from .env.example
+# Generate the .env from the default one
 cp .env.example .env

 # Start docker-compose with services